merkede/podcast-website/content/blog/2023-Plan-0/index.md

 Part 1: Drawing the Map to Your Destination

+>   **“Foresight is not about predicting the future, it’s about minimizing surprise.”** - Karl Schroeder

-Before beginning any Data Science project, it's important to have a clear understanding of the destination you're aiming for.
+If there is anything 5 years of applied data science has taught me, it's so important to have a clear understanding of the destination you're aiming for.
 Just like planning a trip, this involves drawing a map that outlines the steps needed to get there.
 In the context of a Data Science project, this means defining your goals and outlining the key steps needed to achieve them.

+- What's your Why?

+> **“Management is doing things right; leadership is doing the right things.”** - Peter Drucker

 To start, you'll need to define clear and specific goals for your project.
 This could be anything from optimizing a business process, to predicting future trends, to building a machine learning model that can classify data accurately.
 Whatever your goal may be, it's important to clearly define it upfront, as this will guide the rest of your project.